By Becca Fanning, Video by Austin Keating and Becca Fanning, Aug. 23, 2017 –

 Stockham’s crew won the first heat with a catch of 124 fish, far ahead of the second place team.

 Every August since 2005, hundreds of fishermen, boaters and spectators descend on the tiny village of Bath – population 333 – for a weekend of costume contests, live music and carp-catching.
-What began as a way to eradicate invasive Asian carp from the Illinois River has become a much-anticipated yearly reunion for fishing-lovers and carp-haters from around the country and even beyond.
+What began as a way to eradicate invasive Asian carp from the Illinois River has become a much-anticipated yearly reunion for fishing enthusiasts and carp-haters from around the country and the world.

 This year, boats came from across the United States and Canada to vie for the carp.
 Their mission: tackle the carp at the river to reduce the risk that the fish will ever invade the Great Lakes.

 The rules are simple: Catch as many Asian carp as you can in the two-hour heats, using anything but a fishing pole.
-Hunting Asian carp is easier but trickier than it sounds.
+But hunting Asian carp is easier than it sounds.
 The silver carp, the species of Asian carp that fishermen catch at the Redneck competition, often grow to 20 pounds.
 They jump from the water when they’re startled by vibrations from boat engines, often landing in boats or smacking the faces of fishermen, occasionally causing real injuries.

 Bath stretches along a seven-mile branch of the Illinois River.
 On either side of the water, low-hanging trees give way to muddy banks and the occasional grassy backyard.
 Small houses back up against the river, the yards barely sitting above water level.

 In spring, the basements of these houses fill with water, the river overflows its banks, covering the grassy yards.
 That’s when residents like Tara Stephens use their boats to get around, she said.